Islam in Mongolia

-Islam in Mongolia is practiced by approximately 3 to 5% of the population.
-It is practised by the ethnic Kazakhs of Bayan-Ölgii Province (88.7% of total aimag population) and Khovd Province (11.5% of total aimag population, living primarily in the Khovd city, Khovd sum, and Buyant sum) aimag in western Mongolia.
+As of 2022, Islam in Mongolia, is practiced by approximately 5.4% of those who identify with a religion, according to the USCIRF.
+Given that 59.4 percent of the population reported having a religious identity in the 2020 census, Muslims constitute roughly 3.2 percent of the total population It is practised by the ethnic Kazakhs of Bayan-Ölgii Province (88.7% of total aimag population) and Khovd Province (11.5% of total aimag population, living primarily in the Khovd city, Khovd sum, and Buyant sum) aimag in western Mongolia.
 In addition, a number of small Kazakh communities can be found in various cities and towns spread throughout the country.
 Islam is also practiced by the smaller communities of Khotons and Uyghurs.

+Some Mongolian Muslims fused elements from Buddhism into their beliefs, even thinking of the Buddha as synonymous to Adam, the first prophet in Islam, although this does not happen in modern times.

 History

 Early period

-The earliest evidence of Islam in Mongolia is dated to 1254 when the Franciscan William of Rubruck visited the court of the great khan Mongka at Karakorum.
+The earliest recorded evidence of Islam in Mongolia is dated to 1254, when the Franciscan William of Rubruck visited the court of the great khan Mongka at Karakorum.
 He celebrated Easter at a Nestorian Christian church but also noted seven temples of the "idolators" (possibly Buddhist, Hindu and Taoist temples) and two mosques.
 Therefore, historians date the arrival of Islam to Mongolia to between 1222 and 1254.
 Islam also gained the notice of the Mongols after Genghis Khan invaded Afghanistan.
 In 1222, on his way back to Mongolia, he visited Bukhara in Transoxiana.
 It was believed he inquired about Islam, and subsequently approved of Muslim tenets except the Hajj, considering it unnecessary.
 Nevertheless, he continued his worship of Tengri as his ancestors had done.

 Genghis Khan and the following Yuan emperors forbade Islamic practices like Halal butchering, forcing Mongol methods of butchering animals on Muslims, and other restrictive degrees continued.
 Muslims had to slaughter sheep in secret.
 Genghis Khan directly called Muslims and Jews "slaves" and demanded that they follow the Mongol method of eating rather than the halal method.
 Circumcision was also forbidden.
 Jews were also affected and forbidden by the Mongols to eat Kosher.

-Among all the [subject] alien peoples only the Hui-hui say “we do not eat Mongol food”.
-[Cinggis Qa’an replied:] “By the aid of heaven we have pacified you; you are our slaves.
+Among all the [subject] alien peoples only the Hui-hui say "we do not eat Mongol food".
+[Cinggis Qa'an replied:] "By the aid of heaven we have pacified you; you are our slaves.
 Yet you do not eat our food or drink.
-How can this be right?”
+How can this be right?"
 He thereupon made them eat.
-“If you slaughter sheep, you will be considered guilty of a crime.”
+"If you slaughter sheep, you will be considered guilty of a crime."
 He issued a regulation to that effect ...
-[In 1279/1280 under Qubilai] all the Muslims say: “if someone else slaughters [the animal] we do not eat”.
+[In 1279/1280 under Qubilai] all the Muslims say: "if someone else slaughters [the animal] we do not eat".
 Because the poor people are upset by this, from now on, Musuluman [Muslim] Huihui, and Zhuhu [Jewish] Huihui, no matter who kills [the animal] will eat [it] and must cease slaughtering sheep themselves, and cease the rite of circumcision.